Are you looking to offer premium content to your audience? Sell online courses from your own website.

 Step #2: Decide on a solid online course plugin or service

-Now with your online course ready to sell to your audience, you will need a self-hosted learning management system (LMS) or use a membership plugin.
+Now that your online course is ready to sell to your audience, you will need a self-hosted learning management system (LMS) or a membership plugin.
 This will let you sell the online course on your own website.
 Depending on your budget and your tech-savviness, going for either option depends entirely on what you’re looking to achieve.

 Membership plugins work by letting you offer premium content to subscribed users through a protected “members-only” area.
 On the other hand, LMS plugins let you create and sell online courses directly from your own website.
 For a better understanding between a self-hosted LMS and a membership plugin, you can go over our detailed guide on membership vs LMS plugins.

 Let’s take a look at some of the best plugins for selling online courses: